laurentperroteau/material-start/README.md

 Here you integrate your custom, application logic.

 * `app.js` internally loads the Users module
-* `Users.js` defines your data services, models, and controllers
+* `Users.js` defines your data services, models, and controllers (remember that this is provided by the tutorial)

 `app/src/app.js`
 ```js